n3m/tldr-system-design/basic-concepts/caching.md

   - In-memory
   - Severily improves performance (commonly used for Databases)
 - Cons
   - Hotspots can be created.
+(Smart caching can be a solution)
   - Cold-starts are an issue.
 (How do you start a cache layer without DDoS'ing yourself?)

 - Usecases